233 Coffee Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Pulp Fiction

-35. The world largely grows two different species of coffee.
-Give the name of EITHER of the most popular species of coffee
+33. The world largely grows two different species of coffee.
+What are these most popular species?

 37. "Starfish and Coffee" is a lesser-known song from the 1987 album "Sign O' the Times," by what late, great, one-named Minnesotan?